Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 <img width="438" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/b09793f7-b300-4c23-b498-10992bc931c4">

+<a name="model_2021_5"></a>
+# 6.2.5.
+Random Forest:
-# Let's performe random forest to compare with our model to make sure that the random forest is performing okay
+Performing random forest to compare with our model to make sure that the random forest is performing okay

 ```{r}